tyfon7/UIFixes/README.md

 -   Remember window state when you leave hideout without closing (e.g. when searching for a recipe item on flea)
 -   Tools used in crafting will be returned to the container they were in

+#### In raid

+-   ✨ Grenade quickbinds will transfer to the next grenade of the same type after throwing.
+-   ✨ Option to change the behavior of the grenade key from selecting a random grenade to a deterministic one

 #### Mail